 Preheat oven to 450 degrees.

-In your mixer, add ingredients in the following order: Water, Olive Oil, Agave Nectar, Eggs, Salt, Dough Conditioner, 4 cups ground Buckwheat Flour, and yeast.
+In your BOSCH Universal Mixer, add ingredients in the following order: Water, Olive Oil, Agave Nectar, Eggs, Salt, Dough Conditioner, 4 cups ground Buckwheat Flour, and yeast.
 Turn Mixer to setting #2 and allow all ingredients to mix.
 While Mixer is running, add Alta Artisan Flour and remaining Buckwheat Flour 1 cup at a time.
 Once dough starts pulling away from the sides, allow mixer to knead dough for an additional 2-4 minutes.

 Remove dough from mixer and place on a lightly oiled surface.